ScriptAlchemist/win-timer/README.md

 A "pomodoro" designed timer to keep track of productivity.
 Stay focused by breaking apart your useful time.

 I use Windows 10.
 This is designed around Windows because it uses the winapi to pull out the Beeps.
+It may compile for macos and linux.
+I added the #[cfg(target_os = "macos")] to only compile on certain build.
+The beeps currently don't work on MacOS from my test.

 ```
 use winapi::um:utilapiset::Beep;